BIP93: Restrict master seed lengths and Revise codex32 string length specifications #2077

 codex32 string length limited to always cover HRP characters, master seed bit lengths limited to multiples of 32-bits, updated master seed encoding/decoding processes.

-PR helper for #2040: prepares text for general HRP lengths by defining limits based on string length not data part length and deprecating master seed lengths that violate the new codex32 length rule.
+PR helper for #2040: prepares text for general HRP lengths by defining limits based on string length not data part length and deprecating master seed lengths that violate a general codex32 string length > checksum type rule.

 Key changes c286c2c5a7385113d33b3dd8cbda806bd371523f